lucahost/omi/README.md

   + OpenSUSE Leap 15
 + Add a way to specify the `omicli.conf` file through an env var instead of the hardcoded location
 + Try and find a better way to enable NTLM auth for macOS, current implementation is a bit of hack
++ Add a force NTLM auth to be used in conjunction with `-Authentication Negotiate`
 + Look at creating a "universal" build that OMI does in their normal releases